ms-prakash27/cis6930fa24-project0/README.md

 ```
 pipenv install
 ```
-For initializing a virtual emvironment use
+For initializing virtual environment we use
 ```
 pipenv shell
 ```